vjohndo/portfolio-site/README.md

 # 3D Portfolio Website

 This project portfolio website was built using Three.js and served using webpack.
-It translates the camera against scrollwheel, 3D object rotate based on the the viewport and background particles moved based on the mouse cursor.
+The camera against scrollwheel, objects rotate based on the the viewport and background particles moved based on the mouse cursor.

 >Landing page